Japan picks five firms to lead sale of Tokyo Metro shares

-TOKYO, May 25 (Reuters) - Japan's government on Wednesday picked five brokerage firms to lead an initial public offering (IPO) of shares in Tokyo's metro operator, the Ministry of Finance said, paving the way for progress in the large-scale privatisation effort.
+TOKYO, May 25 (Reuters) - Japan's government on Wednesday picked five brokerage firms to lead an initial public offering (IPO) of shares in Tokyo's metro operator, the Ministry of Finance said, paving the way for progress in one of the country's major privatisation efforts.

-The chosen firms were three Japanese institutions -- Nomura, Mizuho and Mitsubishi UFJ Morgan Stanley -- and two foreign banks -- Goldman Sachs, Bank of America.
+The chosen firms were three Japanese institutions -- Nomura, Mizuho and Mitsubishi UFJ Morgan Stanley -- and two foreign banks -- Goldman Sachs and Bank of America.
+Of the five selected firms, Nomura, Mizuho and Goldman Sachs will be tasked with the role of "global coordinator," the ministry said.

 The ministry had short-listed nine firms for the leading roles in the planned IPO of Tokyo Metro Co., which operates nine metro lines in the Tokyo metropolitan area.

-The unsuccessful short-listed candidates were Daiwa and SMBC Nikko, and JP Morgan and UBS.
+The unsuccessful short-listed candidates were Daiwa, SMBC Nikko, JP Morgan and UBS.

 The national government owns 53.4% of Tokyo Metro shares, the remainder belonging to the Tokyo metropolitan government.
 The two governments plan to bring the total of their stakes down to 50%.